Home

 Hi Pauline, Thank you for getting back to me so quickly.
 On Saturday we went out and bought her a crate in the end, since then she hasn't cried once at night and the door doesn't even need to be shut.

-She loves sleeping and is even playing in there too!
+She loves sleeping in there and is even playing in her crate too!

 Now we've all been getting sleep we - couldn't be happier with her, I will upload a photo at a later date, when I get my laptop back from being repaired.